 It’s a really quick read, but it’s a fun way to talk about colors with your toddler, especially as you approach age 1.

-17. The Thinker Play Kit Book Bundle
+18. The Thinker Play Kit Book Bundle

-As your baby gets ready to turn 1, they’re ready to explore first woods and even some math concepts!
+As your baby gets ready to turn 1, they’re ready to explore first woods and even some math concepts.
 I love these two books from Lovevery, designed for 11-12 months.

 Baby Math takes the cake as one of the smartest, most unique board books I’ve ever come across.

-Montessori Books for Age 1-2
+Best Montessori Books for 1-Year-Olds

-The books for ages 1-2 are all about routines, exploring and curiosity, and preparing for real-life situations.
 So many different experiences, like going to the doctor for the first time, can be scary for a child.
-Walking through that experience with a book can be a game changer!
+Walking through that experience with a book can be a game-changer!

-18. Hands Can
+19. Hands Can

-The photography in Hands Can alongside the rhyming text makes this a toddler favorite.
+The photography in Hands Can, alongside the rhyming text, makes this a toddler favorite.

 Explore all the things your hands can do!

-19. The Babies and Doggies Book
+20. The Babies and Doggies Book

 Babies and dogs do a lot of the same things – squirm, sniff, sit, splash, cuddle… the list goes on!
 Explore these similarities with The Babies and Doggies Book, which features full-color photography of different dog breeds and a diverse cast of babies.